percona/percona-server/doc/source/myrocks/variables.rst

 Enabled by default.
 If disabled, bulk loading uses the normal write path via the memtable and does not require keys to be inserted in any order.

+.. variable:: rocksdb_enable_iterate_bounds

+  :version 5.7.30-33: Implemented
+  :cli: ``--rocksdb-enable-iterate-bounds``
+  :dyn: Yes
+  :scope: Global, Local
+  :vartype: Boolean
+  :default: ``TRUE``

+Enables the rocksdb iterator upper bounds and lower bounds in read options.

+The default value is ``TRUE``.

+.. variable:: rocksdb_enable_remove_orphaned_dropped_cfs

+  :version 5.7.30-33: Implemented
+  :cli: ``--rocksdb-enable-remove-orphaned-dropped-cfs``
+  :dyn: Yes
+  :scope: Global
+  :vartype: Boolean
+  :default: ``TRUE``

+Enables the removal of dropped column families (cfs) from metadata if the cfs do not exist in the cf manager.

+The default value is ``TRUE``.

 .. variable:: rocksdb_enable_ttl